Skip to main content

 October 2024 | Public Insurance Adjuster Forum

-There is a possibility the non-renewal could tie into additional extra-contractual and bad faith damages.
-Let's say for example the carrier has known for months their own expert thinks the damages are $400,000 to the elderly person's home who is on a fixed income.
-But the carrier has refused to pay their own expert's estimate and maybe even hidden that estimate.
+Consider a scenario where the carrier has known for months that its own expert assessed damages at $400,000 to an elderly policyholder's home.
+The policyholder is on a fixed income.
+The carrier has refused to pay its own expert's estimate and may have concealed that estimate from the insured entirely.

-Theoretically, the insured could add the additional cost and other damages to an extra-contractual bad faith claim against the carrier on top of the unpaid repair cost.
-So yes, the carrier may have the right to non-renew, but it could create extra damages they might be liable for.
+In this scenario, the policyholder could potentially add the increased insurance costs and other consequential damages to an extra-contractual bad faith claim on top of the unpaid repair amount.
+A carrier may have the contractual right to non-renew, but exercising that right in the context of its own prolonged underpayment can create additional damages for which it may ultimately be held liable.

 Part VIII: Examination Under Oath and SIU Tactics